Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item[1)] We propose a class of new faster zeroth-order stochastic ADMM (\emph{i.e.}, ZO-SPIDER-ADMM) methods to solve the finite-sum problem \eqref{eq:1}, based on variance reduced technique of SPIDER/SARAH and different zeroth-order gradient estimators. \item[2)] We prove that the ZO-SPIDER-ADMM methods reach a lower function query complexity of $O(dn + dn^{\frac{1}{2}}\epsilon^{-1})$ for finding an $\epsilon$-stationary point, which improves the existing best nonconvex zeroth-order ADMM methods by a factor $O(d^{\frac{1}{3}}n^{\frac{1}{6}})$. \item[3)] We extend the ZO-SPIDER-ADMM methods to the online setting, and propose a class of faster zeroth-order online ADMM methods (\emph{i.e.}, ZOO-ADMM+) to solve the online problem \eqref{eq:1}. \item[4)] We provide the theoretical analysis on the convergence properties of our ZOO-ADMM+ methods, and prove that they achieve a lower function query complexity of $O(d\epsilon^{-\frac{3}{2}})$, which improves the existing best result by a factor $O(\epsilon^{-\frac{1}{2}})$. \end{itemize}
+It is worth highlighting that our \textbf{main contributions} are four-fold: \begin{itemize} \item[1)] We propose a class of new faster zeroth-order stochastic ADMM (\emph{i.e.}, ZO-SPIDER-ADMM) methods to solve the finite-sum problem \eqref{eq:1}, based on variance reduced technique of SPIDER/SARAH and different zeroth-order gradient estimators. \item[2)] We prove that the ZO-SPIDER-ADMM methods reach a lower function query complexity of $O(dn + dn^{\frac{1}{2}}\epsilon^{-1})$ for finding an $\epsilon$-stationary point, which improves the existing best nonconvex zeroth-order ADMM methods by a factor of $O(d^{\frac{1}{3}}n^{\frac{1}{6}})$. \item[3)] We extend the ZO-SPIDER-ADMM methods to the online setting, and propose a class of faster zeroth-order online ADMM methods (\emph{i.e.}, ZOO-ADMM+) to solve the online problem \eqref{eq:1}. \item[4)] We provide the theoretical analysis on the convergence properties of our ZOO-ADMM+ methods, and prove that they achieve a lower function query complexity of $O(d\epsilon^{-\frac{3}{2}})$, which improves the existing best result by a factor of $O(\epsilon^{-\frac{1}{2}})$. \end{itemize}